History of animation: Roger Rabbit and the renaissance of American animation

 Mighty Mouse: The New Adventures (1987–1989) was one of the first animated TV shows to recapture the earlier quality and originality of American cartoons.
 It was produced by Ralph Bakshi and the first season was supervised by John Kricfalusi, who allowed plenty of artistic freedom for the animators.
 Rather than being a nostalgic rehash of the original Terrytoons series, it tried to recreate the quality and the zany humor of the Looney Tunes classics.

-Matt Groening's The Simpsons started in April 1987 as a short segment in-sketch comedy show The Tracey Ullman Show, and then launched as a separate prime-time half-hour sitcom in December 1989.
-It became one of the biggest cartoon hits in history and is the longest-running scripted US primetime television series.
+Matt Groening's The Simpsons started in April 1987 as a short segment in-sketch comedy show The Tracey Ullman Show and then launched as a separate prime-time half-hour sitcom in December 1989.
+It became one of the biggest cartoon hits in history and is the longest-running scripted American primetime television series.

 While the successes of The Great Mouse Detective (1986) and Oliver and Company (1988) had already helped to get the Disney studio back on track, they struck gold with the box office record-breaking hit The Little Mermaid (1989).
 A shot for the rainbow sequence at the end of The Little Mermaid was the first piece of feature animation to be created with the Computer Animation Production System (CAPS) system that Disney and Pixar had collaboratively assembled.
 This digital ink and paint system replaced the expensive method of inking and coloring cells by hand and provided filmmakers with new creative tools.
 By 1990, the boom of animated hits was heralded as a comeback that might rival the golden age of cartoons.